Master's Degree General Information

 Master’s Degree Minimum Requirements: For All (Domestic and International) Applicants

-- A baccalaureate degree in a science subject from an accredited institution.
-If your bachelor's degree is not in a natural science subject, please email Dr. Oliver Grundmann at email@example.com.
+- A baccalaureate degree in a natural science subject from one of the institutional accreditors (or international equivalent) found in the “Accreditation” section at https://admissions.ufl.edu/apply/graduate/.
+If your bachelor's degree is not in a natural science subject, please email Dr. Oliver Grundmann firstname.lastname@example.org.

 - An upper-division GPA of 3.0 or higher.
 To calculate what your upper-division GPA is, please use the Upper Division GPA Worksheet.